What is the latest update in the healthcare AI market?

 Have any companies restructured or shifted pricing or business model in the healthcare AI market?

-No, there hasn't been any major restructuring, pricing changes, or business model shifts announced during Q4 2025 in the healthcare AI market.
+We did not spot any major restructurings, pricing changes, or business model shifts during Q1 2026 in the healthcare AI market.

 Are there any other notable wins or successes in the healthcare AI market?